 International students should expect to experience academic, spiritual, and social growth in a campus community of faith where mutual respect and Christian service are emphasized.

 Address questions and requests for information to:

-International Admissions Anderson University 1100 E. Fifth St. Anderson, IN 46012-3495 (USA) international@anderson.edu
+Office of Admissions Anderson University 1100 E. Fifth St. Anderson, IN 46012-3495 (USA) info@anderson.edu

 TRANSFER STUDENTS: